 An AI model is only as good as the data it’s trained on.
 This is why the ability to handle data is one of the core AI engineer skills.

-Before an AI developer can even think about building a model, they must source, clean, and structure vast amounts of data.
+Before an AI developer can even think about building a model, they must source, clean, structure, and validate vast amounts of data.
 This process, often referred to as preprocessing, ensures that the AI learns from accurate information.

 Think of it this way: if programming is the engine, data is the fuel.
 Without strong data skills, the AI developer can’t get the project off the ground.
 These skills often overlap with those of a data engineer, which is a related but distinct role.
 If you want to know more about data expertise, read our data engineer skills guide.